giovannellilab/Geomosaic/docs/commands/gather.md

 Optional Arguments:
   -f GATHER_FOLDER, --gather_folder GATHER_FOLDER
                         Path where geomosaic can create the directory for gathering.
-Without any input, as default the folder 'gm_gathering' is created in the working directory of Geomosaic.
+Without any input, as default the folder 'gm_gathering' is created by default in the working directory of Geomosaic.
   -p PACKAGES, --packages PACKAGES
                         a comma separated list of packages.
 Check the available packages in the section below.
 If you want to execute gather for specific packages you can use this option as: --packages mifaser,kaiju,mags_gtdbtk,mags_dram.